Cocycles of nilpotent quotients of free groups: Introduction

-As corollaries, Section \ref{Sec3} gives simple proofs of four known results of \cite{FS,Por,Tur,Heap,Ki}, which are related to Massey products.
+As corollaries, Section \ref{Sec3} provides simple proofs of four known results of \cite{FS,Por,Tur,Heap,Ki}, which are related to Massey products.
 The original proofs were discussed at the cohomology level, and they constructed Massey products according to circumstances.
-In contrast, we know the bases of $H^2( F/ F_k;\Z ) $; therefore, we can give shorter proofs in situations that the Massey products can be obtained from cocycles in $H^2( F/ F_k;\Z ) $ as universal objects.
+In contrast, since the above theorem ensures cocycles which gives a basis of $H^*( F/ F_k;\Z ) $ as Massey products, we will give shorter proofs in terms of cocycles.

 This paper is organized as follows.
-Section 2 reviews Magnus expansions and Massey products, and Section 3 states our theorem with a basis.
-Section 4 explains the known results and gives our proofs.
+Section 2 reviews Magnus expansions and Massey products, and Section 3 states our theorem with a proof.
+Section 4 explains the four known results mentioned above and alternative proofs based on our theorem in Section 3.
 Section 5 discusses an algorithm to produce cocycles.

 \